Semugeshi/AntiHunter-Command-Control-PRO/README.md

 #### Hardening Checklist

+Recent defensive additions already in this repo:

+- **Authentication throttling** – login, legal acceptance, and 2FA routes now run through a Redis-backed `RateLimitGuard` that enforces both burst and sustained limits, tripping firewall escalation for abusive clients.
+- **Bot heuristics on login** – UI forms include a honeypot field plus a minimum submit time (600 ms) so scripted attacks are rejected server-side without inconveniencing operators.
+- **Neutral firewall messaging** – when abuse is detected, the API surfaces generic responses while logging detailed context internally, preventing the login page from advertising firewall decisions.

 While the platform ships with secure defaults, production deployments should bake the following controls into their baseline:

 - Enforce HTTPS everywhere with modern TLS ciphers (consider terminating behind an ALB / nginx reverse proxy with OCSP stapling).